Alexwcjung/Applied-linguistics/mdfiles/Core-idea.md

 # 1. Teaching Humanities in the AI Era
-### The Pedagogical Path: From Difficulty → Depth → Engagement
+### The Pedagogical Path: From Difficulty to Depth and Engagement

 ![img](https://github.com/MK316/Applied-linguistics/raw/main/images/core-ideas.png)